awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ### Script<a name="components-script"></a>

 Code that extracts data from sources, transforms it, and loads it into targets\.
-AWS Glue generates PySpark scripts\.
+AWS Glue generates PySpark or Scala scripts\.
 PySpark is a Python dialect for ETL programming\.

 ### Transform<a name="components-transform"></a>